Xshelton/SG_LSTM/README.md

 - 0 SG-LSTM(for roc curve generation).py can use the model to do the test job, (generation of ROC curve) also the scores!
 - 1.put SG-LSTM(for test the model).py and X_train5.csv and X_test5.csv in the same folder
-- 2.run SG-LSTM(for test the model).py (after a while of running,a folder named model5 would be generated)
+- 2.run SG-LSTM(for test the model).py (after a while of running, a folder named model5 would be generated)
 - 3.put SG-LSTM(for roc curve generation).py and X_train5.csv and X_test5.csv in the same folder
 - 4.You have to change the file root so that the roc curve could be generated successfully:
 - From module_file = tf.train.latest_checkpoint("I://DNN模型重新测试/LSTM测试/测试24 SG相乘128 五折交叉验证/LSTM for test/models{}".format(gg))